Snowshoeing is a really budget-friendly winter outdoor activity that provides you with a great sense of accomplishment the first time you try it!

 B. Warm Winter Snow Boots

-The warm kind, not the dressy, fashionable ones.
+When you’re hiking or snowshoeing in the Rockies, you need proper winter boots – the warm kind, not the dressy, fashionable ones.
 You don’t need specific snowshoe boots, but they should meet the following criteria:

 - Be warm and comfortable.
 You should have wiggle room for your toes.
 Toasty toes make for a fun day!